krixik-ai/python-client/J-comments 2 - Pipelining Test List - 1.1.14.md

 4 - Creation-failed module
 5 - Same type of module already in pipeline but not same instance

+not sure exactly what this is - try it

 P2.19 - .ADD METHOD WITHOUT .INIT OR INTERNET CONNECTION TESTS
  - Attempt without .init
  - Attempt without internet connection

+works without internet or init

 P2.20 - .SAVE METHOD NULL ARGUMENT TESTS
 0 - Call help to see all arguments
  - Null all arguments
  - [Null each argument and, if few enough, by MECE sets]

+unnecessary imo - already checked and tested

 P2.21 - .SAVE CONFIG_PATH TYPE CHECK TESTS [MAY HAVE TO DO OTHER SUBSETS OF THERE ARE OTHER ARGUMENTS, BUT I THINK NOT]
 - As integer
 - As dictionary
 - As boolean
 - As dictionary

+unnecessary imo - already checked and tested

 P2.22 - .SAVE CONFIG_PATH VALIDITY TESTS [RANDOMIZE BETWEEN KEYWORD AND POSITIONAL]
 - Random string